 Dr. Cynthia R. Jackson

-After completing her military career, Dr. Jackson became a high school physics and chemistry teacher while also facilitating graduate courses for the University of Phoenix as an adjunct professor.
+Dr. Jackson completed her military career and became a high school physics and chemistry teacher.
+She also also facilitating graduate courses for the University of Phoenix as an adjunct professor.
 After teaching high school, Dr. Jackson transitioned to the instructional design profession.
 She was the Physical Education, Instructional Systems Specialist for all military schools of DoDEA Europe.
 She then returned to the U.S. and joined Homeland Security, TSA before transferring to the Department of Veterans Affairs, as the Deputy Director, VA Governance Secretariat.

 Dr. Deborah Levin

-A continuous improvement consultant and college instructor, Dr. Levin has earned a Doctor of Management and Organizational Leadership, a Master of Business Administration, and a B.S. in Textile Technology and Design.
+Dr. Levin is a continuous improvement consultant and college instructor.
+She earned a Doctor of Management and Organizational Leadership, a Master of Business Administration, and a B.S. in Textile Technology and Design.
 Her dissertation thesis was entitled, The relationship between communication tools and levels of leadership trust.
-Dr. Levin is a certified Lean Six Sigma Black Belt with over 20 years of project management experience in areas of product design, manufacturing processes, and transactional operational areas.
-Her research interests include general leadership, virtual team dynamics, leadership collaboration, nonprofit support, and building quantifiable measurements where none exist.
+Dr. Levin is a certified Lean Six Sigma Black Belt with more than 20 years of project management experience .
+Her areas of expertise include: product design, manufacturing processes, and transactional operations.
+Her research interests include virtual team dynamics, leadership collaboration, nonprofit support, and building quantifiable measurements where none exist.

 Dr. Beth Lynne

-Having spent 30 years in urban education settings in New York and New Jersey, Dr. Beth Lynne held positions as an elementary teacher, a middle school science and math teacher, a special education teacher, and a high school English teacher.
-Dr. Lynne was also a school disciplinarian and vice principal.
+Dr. Lynne spent 30 years in urban education settings in New York and New Jersey.
+She held positions as an elementary teacher, middle school science and math teacher, special education teacher, and high school English teacher.
+In addition, Dr. Lynne was a school disciplinarian and vice principal.
 Her passions are educating and accommodating diverse learners and incorporating technology in lessons.
 She adapted her doctoral dissertation into a popular book, Creating a Technological Learning Profile to Customize Instruction for Diverse Learners.
 Dr. Lynne is also trained in PBSIS (Positive Behavior Interventions and Supports) and assisted in implementing the plan in middle and high schools in her former district.
-Now in retirement, Dr. Lynne assists others in self-publishing their books and in writing their dissertations.
+Now in retirement, Dr. Lynne helps others self-publish their books and write their dissertations.

 Dr. Elwood Watson

-Professor of History and African American Studies at East Tennessee State University.
-His areas of specialty are in 20th Century Post World War II U.S. History, African American History, African American Studies, Gender Studies, Popular Culture, and ethnographic studies.
+Dr. Watson is Professor of History and African American Studies at East Tennessee State University.
+His areas of specialty are in 20th Century Post-World War II U.S. History, African American History, African American Studies, Gender Studies, Popular Culture, and ethnographic studies.
 He is one of the editors Mentoring Faculty of Color: Essays on Professional Development and Advancement in Colleges and Universities.
-He is the recipient of the Faculty Teaching Award and Faculty Distinguished Research Award from the the College of Arts & Science.
+In addition, he is the recipient of the Faculty Teaching Award and Faculty Distinguished Research Award from the College of Arts & Science.